Yumiko-chan incident

-The World War II draft card of Isaac J. Hurt, the U.S. soldier found guilty for the rape and murder of 5-year old Yumiko Nagahama on Okinawa, 1955.
+The World War II draft card of Isaac J. Hurt, the U.S. soldier found guilty for the rape and murder of 5-year old Yumiko Nagayama on Okinawa, 1955.

-The Yumiko-chan incident was the rape and murder of five-year-old Japanese girl Yumiko Nagayama, sometimes reported as Yumiko Arakaki, by U.S. soldier Sergeant Isaac J. Hurt in Kadena, Okinawa, on September 4, 1955.
+The Yumiko-chan incident (由美子ちゃん事件) was the rape and murder of five-year-old Japanese girl Yumiko Nagayama, sometimes reported as Yumiko Arakaki, by U.S. soldier Sergeant Isaac J. Hurt in Kadena, Okinawa, on 4 September 1955.
 Nagayama's body was found near Kadena Air Base during the U.S. occupation of Okinawa.
 An investigation led to the conviction of 31-year-old Sergeant Hurt on charges of murder, rape, and kidnapping.
 The Yumiko-chan incident caused anti-American outrage in Okinawa and contributed to the first major Okinawan protests against the U.S. occupation and military presence.

 Background

 Hurt, who was born in Lothair, Kentucky, had previously served 11 months in jail for assault and attempted rape in Michigan.